Central Island National Park

 Abundant bird life

-The islands are home to a profusion of birdlife (over 84 water bird species), including 34 species of European migrants most spectacularly viewed as they return home between March and May.
-At least 23 species breed here, including Goliath heron, and African skimmer, while African open-billed stork, Duck and Gulls feed on the shores and the volcanic island lakes attract lesser flamingos.
+The islands are home to a profusion of birdlife (over 84 water bird species).These include 34 species of European migrants most spectacularly viewed as they return home.
+This is between March and May.
+At least 23 species breed here, including Goliath heron.
+Also there is African skimmer, while African open-billed stork, Duck and Gulls feed on the shores.
+The volcanic island lakes attract lesser flamingos.
 Birds of prey are also abundant, especially swallow-tailed kites.